 Enterprise OCR provided by “OCR Engines” from vendors such as Tesseract, ABBYY, OmniPage, AnyDoc, Transym, Azure, Google, and others are only a small part of what organizations really need.

-While OCR is still a relevant technology, the secret to getting accurate text from documents isn’t crafting a better recognition engine.
+BIG TIP: While OCR is still a relevant technology, the secret to getting accurate text from documents is NOT in crafting a better recognition engine.

-I talk to people every day who are looking for better OCR.
+I talk to people every day who are looking for better OCR optical results.
 What they’re really looking for is a better way to get accurate information from data trapped in documents.
-It’s only possible with two things: Dealing with OCR killers and machine reading.

 Imperfect Documents Kill OCR